karkman/MMB-114_Genomics/Exercises/03-Genome-assembly.md

 When your ready and can see your own course folder, you can move on.

-## Nanoopore assembly
+## Nanopore assembly

-We will use [FLye](https://github.com/fenderglass/Flye) to assemble our nanopore data.
+We will use [Flye](https://github.com/fenderglass/Flye) to assemble our nanopore data.
 You will need to estimate the genome size of your own isolate.
 Use the approx. genome size of the closest relatives.
-Go to https://www.ncbi.nlm.nih.gov/datasets/genome/ and check how many whole genome sequences are available for the genus of your own isolate.
+Go to https://www.ncbi.nlm.nih.gov/datasets/genome/ and check the average genome size of the closest relatives.
+If there aren't any, use 5 Mb.

-Allocate a computing node
+Allocate a computing node.

 ```bash
 sinteractive -A project_2006616 -m 40000 --cores 6
 ```

+Before running the command, have a look at the [Flye usage manual](https://github.com/fenderglass/Flye/blob/flye/docs/USAGE.md).

 ```bash
 /scratch/project_2006616/Envs/nano_assembly/bin/flye \